 Health professionals in rural and regional Australia wanting to increase their skills are being encouraged to apply for financial support under the Australian Government’s Health Workforce Scholarship Program.

-Officially launched last in 2018 Minister for Rural Health, Bridget McKenzie, said the Government was investing $11 million in the scholarships over three years from 2017-18 to help make health services more accessible for people living in country areas.
+Officially launched in 2018, then-Minister for Rural Health Bridget McKenzie said the Government was investing $11 million in the scholarships over three years from 2017-18 to help make health services more accessible for people living in country areas.